daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 We will be using the command line version of Git as well as Git through RStudio and JupyterLab.
 There are some new Git commands that we will use that are only available as of Git 2.23 (or newer), thus to get this newest version we will ask you to install Xcode command line tools (not all of Xcode), which includes Git.

-Open Terminal ([how to video](https://www.youtube.com/watch?v=zw7Nd67_aFw)) and type the following command to install Xcode command line tools:
+Open Terminal and type the following command to install Xcode command line tools:
 ```
 xcode-select --install
 ```